Wintellect/MSLearn/Introduction to Git/includes/09-resolve-merge-conflicts-jdp.md

 	<img class="cat" src="assets/bobcat2-317x240.jpg">
 	```

-1. Now commit the change, switch back to "master," merge the "style-cat" branch into "master," and push:
+1. Now commit the change, switch back to "master," and do a pull:

 	```bash
 	git commit -a -m "Style Bob's cat"